newday0609/API-Design/standards/UrlsVerbsAndResponseCodes.md

 ### Must Identify resources and sub-resources via path segments if sub-resources are not top-level resources

-If sub-resources are required, use the path segments to indiciate them.
+If sub-resources are required, use the path segments to indicate them.

 Examples: